Manuel Margot Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Astros pitching staff ranks third in MLB.
+- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in MLB.

-- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.22).
+- The Astros' 3.45 team ERA ranks fifth among all league pitching staffs.

-- The Astros rank 13th in baseball in home runs allowed (23 total, one per game).
+- Astros pitchers combine to allow 23 total home runs at a rate of one per game (to rank 11th in the league).

-- Urquidy makes the start for the Astros, his fifth of the season.
-He is 1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- Garcia (1-2) gets the starting nod for the Astros in his fifth start of the season.
+He's put together a 5.14 ERA in 21 2/3 innings pitched, with 24 strikeouts.

-- The righty's last time out came on Wednesday against the Toronto Blue Jays, when he threw 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- In his most recent appearance on Thursday against the Toronto Blue Jays, the right-hander tossed seven scoreless innings while surrendering two hits.

-- The 27-year-old has amassed an ERA of 3.66, with 7.8 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .295 batting average against him.
+- The 26-year-old has put together a 5.14 ERA and 10.3 strikeouts per nine innings in four games this season, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.